G-Marin/g-marin/README.md

 ## Projects

-Make sure to check out some of my Projects.
+You can find some of my more notable projects in my repositories and website.
+A full list of projects is <a href = "https://github.comhere:](https://github.com/G-Marin/g-marin/tree/main/Projects"> here </a>